jae0/adapt/README.md

 # Installation

-ADAPT (Areal Disease Analysis and Predicion Tools) attempts to assimilate disease spread data for COVID-19 and other similar diseases and estimate model parameters of classical epidemiological models using Bayesian methods (MCMC via STAN: https://mc-stan.org/) and then simulate/forcast disease progression using stochastic simulation modelling approaches (via the Gillespie method, implemented beautifully by SimInf: https://github.com/stewid/SimInf).
+adapt (Areal Disease Analysis and Predicion Tools) attempts to assimilate disease spread data for COVID-19 and other similar diseases and estimate model parameters of classical epidemiological models using Bayesian methods (MCMC via STAN: https://mc-stan.org/) and then simulate/forcast disease progression using stochastic simulation modelling approaches (via the Gillespie method, implemented beautifully by SimInf: https://github.com/stewid/SimInf).
 Small area-based approach using CAR/BYM models (via INLA) are also used to model and support spatial patterns (this part is not yet developed).

 To install you need to install R, and then bootstrap from github directly: